Auditing a Course

 Each quarter during week 4, students are notified about the university Satisfactory Progress Policy which can involve both warning and hold messages.

-An undergraduate student who has been dropped for low scholarship will be readmitted to the university only at the discretion of the pre-major reinstatement committee or if in a major, the student’s academic program.
-In most cases, a student may be required to sit out one quarter.
-A student readmitted after being dropped under these rules reenters the university on academic probation.
-The student’s GPA is the same as when dropped from the university, and the student may not use grades from other colleges or universities to raise his or her UW grade point average.
-A readmitted student is dropped if they fail to attain either a 2.00 grade point average for the following quarter’s work or a cumulative UW grade point average of 2.00 at the end of that quarter.
-The student is removed from probation at the end of the quarter in which a cumulative grade point average of 2.00 or better is reached.
-The petition for reinstatement form is available online through the Office of the Registrar or the student’s academic program.
+An undergraduate student who has been dropped under academic drop rules will be readmitted to the university only at the discretion of the pre-major reinstatement committee or if in a major, the student’s academic program.
+In some cases, a student may be required to sit out one quarter.
+A student readmitted after being dropped under these rules reenters the university on academic warning status.
+The student’s GPA is the same as when dropped from the university, and the student may not use grades from other colleges or universities to raise their UW grade point average.
+A readmitted student is dropped if they fail to attain either a 2.0 grade point average for the following quarter’s work or a cumulative UW grade point average of 2.0 at the end of that quarter.
+The student is removed from academic warning at the end of the quarter in which a cumulative grade point average of 2.00 or better is reached.
+The Petition for Reinstatement Form is available online through the Office of the Registrar.
+To be considered, the reinstatement petition must be submitted to your academic advisor three weeks prior to the start of the quarter.

 Please note: The University of Washington transcript is comprised of course work and grades from all three campuses.
-Students who are dropped for low scholarship from one campus and reinstated at another will remain on academic probation until their cumulative grade point average reaches 2.0.
+Students who are dropped for low academic standing from one campus and reinstated at another will remain on academic warning until their cumulative grade point average reaches 2.0.

-Students that are dropped for low scholarship will need to schedule an appointment to see their academic advisor.
+Students that are dropped for low academic standing will need to schedule an appointment to see their academic advisor.

 Senior in final quarter

-A senior who has completed the required number of credits for graduation, but has not met the graduation requirement of a cumulative 2.0 GPA, will be placed on probation and be required to complete coursework that would bring up their GPA to meet the graduation requirement.
+A senior who has completed the required number of credits for graduation, but has not met the graduation requirement of a cumulative 2.0 GPA, will be placed on academic warning and be required to complete coursework that would bring up their GPA to meet the graduation requirement.
 It is advised that the student should meet with their academic advisor to discuss options.
-A degree will not be awarded until the student has met all graduation requirements and is removed from probation.
+A degree will not be awarded until the student has met all graduation requirements and is removed from academic warning.

 Returning Students

-If you are a former UW Tacoma student, have not attended classes for the last two or more quarters at the university, and you have been dropped for low scholarship, you will follow the returning student process and meet with an academic advisor to complete the paperwork for a Petition for Reinstatement.
+If you are a former UW Tacoma student, have not attended classes for the last two or more quarters at the university, and you have been dropped for low academic standing, you will follow the returning student process and meet with an academic advisor to complete the paperwork for a Petition for Reinstatement.
 Reinstatement to the UW Tacoma requires approval of the student's academic program, or in the case of pre-major students, the Reinstatement Committee.
-Students who have been dropped from UW Tacoma for low scholarship will be required to sit out one quarter unless exceptional circumstances exist.
+Students who have been dropped from UW Tacoma for low academic standing will be required to sit out one quarter unless exceptional circumstances exist.

 To be considered, you must have submitted a Returning Student Form and the reinstatement petition must be complete and submitted to your academic advisor three weeks prior to the start of the quarter.
 Reinstatement decisions must be finalized one week prior to the start of the requested quarter of reinstatement.